sandbox-bio/sandbox.bio/src/content/bqtools-intro/steps/Step3.md

 To convert a FASTQ (or FASTA) file to BINSEQ we can make use of the `bqtools` command-line tool.
 Specifically we can use `bqtools encode` to convert the file.

-Lets encode a single FASTQ file:
+Let's encode a single FASTQ file:

 <Execute command="bqtools encode fastq/sample1_R1.fastq.gz -o sample1_R1.vbq"/>